Government Ethos Can be Just as Important as Statutes

 Back some years ago, when we were working on the Government Performance Project, an effort funded by the Pew Charitable Trusts to measure the management capacity of the fifty states, we pointed to the power of a pro-management ethos in the Commonwealth of Virginia.
 The person in the governor’s seat in that state cannot run for re-election immediately after a four-year term (though the governor can run for non-consecutive terms).

 For example, in the last iteration of the GPP reports, which came out in 2008, Virginia was given an A in the category that focused on human resources.
-Part of the reason for this was that it was a pioneer in integrating knowledge transfer into its HR practices.
+Part of the reason for this was that it was a pioneer in integrating human resource knowledge transfer.
 No statute forced the state to do that.
 But it did, to the state’s benefit.

 All this, however, doesn’t mean that a state’s ethos can’t change over time.
 Back when we were working on a project similar to the GPP for the now-defunct publication, Financial World, New Mexico was the very last of the fifty states to agree with the idea that performance management could be a benefit.
 (You won’t find this online, as Financial World isn’t just defunct, it’s pretty much invisible, but we well recall New Mexico leaders telling us that they weren’t interested in pursuing that path in the early 1990s).

 Today, however, that has changed dramatically, and the state is now a national leader in this critically important management tool.
-In fact, the Center for Accountability and Performance at the American Society for Public Administration has just given the state’s Legislative Finance Committee, its prestigious “Organizational Leadership Award.”
+In fact, the Center for Accountability and Performance at the American Society for Public Administration has just given the New Mexico Legislative Finance Committee, its prestigious “Organizational Leadership Award.”

 And that’s one way in which ethos and statute have a great deal in common.
 They can both change.
 The fundamental difference is that statutes can change at the whim of a legislature, while ethos tends to be more difficult to change – for better or worse.